btaub/QueryMultipleDNSResolvers/README.md

 # QueryMultipleDNSResolvers
 A script to check record status against N public dns resolvers

 This tool can be useful if you make frequent DNS changes and need to check propagation status.
-The full list of resolvers was grabbed from: https://www.lifewire.com/free-and-public-dns-servers-2626062
+The inital list of resolvers was grabbed from: https://www.lifewire.com/free-and-public-dns-servers-2626062

 Required - dnspython http://www.dnspython.org (pip install dnspython or apt install python-dnspython)

+Further current, global public servers can be found here: https://public-dns.info/

 ## Sample output: